NQCD/NQCDynamics.jl/docs/src/examples/threestatemorse.md

 ```

 To reduce the build time for the documentation the results here are underconverged but
-already it is clear that the trends demonstrated in the papers are reproduced here.
+already it is clear that both of these methods come close to the exact result shown by [Coronado2001](@cite).
-We can attempt to improve the results by adding more beads, more trajectories, and improving
+After performing enough trajectories to converge the population dynamics,
-the initial distribution by correctly sampling the harmonic ground state.
+we would be better able to judge the effectiveness of FSSH and Ehrenfest at reproducing the exact quantum dynamics for this model.